Information & Procedures for Requesting a GEP Mathematics Course Substitution

 - Identify any and all attempts to take mathematics courses, and

 - Describe the support services and accommodations utilized during any previous mathematics course attempts (e.g. tutoring, meeting with instructors one-on-one, calculator, etc.).

 - If mathematics courses were taken at other higher education institutions, the student’s transcript should be submitted to the UMBC Registrar so that an official record of course attempts and grades are part of the documentation review.
 If a waiver or substitution of math was granted in high school, please submit the corresponding documentation to SDS as part of the request (this information may be noted on a student’s high school IEP).
 Please note that a waiver/substitution at another institution does not guarantee eligibility for a course substitution at UMBC.

 - Although not required, supporting documentation from a student’s prior math instructor(s) can accompany the student’s substitution request.
 Such a letter should outline the student’s progress or lack thereof with the course material, the student’s performance as compared to peers, and any additional pertinent feedback such as meeting during office hours for support.

-- Documentation from UMBC’s Learning Resources Center (LRC), or another institution’s similar academic success center, regarding participation in math-related tutoring or other learning supports related to achieving success in math courses, may also be useful.
+- Documentation from UMBC’s Academic Success Center, or another institution’s similar academic success center, regarding participation in math-related tutoring or other learning supports related to achieving success in math courses, may also be useful.

 - Once the student’s course substitution request is submitted, all relevant information will be reviewed by an SDS Disability Specialist who will respond to the student within two weeks with the status of the request.
 If additional information is needed to complete the processing of the request, such as additional disability documentation, the Disability Specialist will notify the student as such.
 Follow up with the student may be necessary to gather additional information.